HSHA is always in need of more foster homes!

 Someone will contact you once it has been received.
 To expedite the process, please also all email current vaccine records for your pets to email@example.com or fax to 717-564-1867.

-For any questions about this life saving program please contact the foster coordinator, Aspasia Yeager, at firstname.lastname@example.org or by phone at 717-564-3320 ext.
-108.
+For any questions about this life saving program please contact the Foster Program Coordinator at firstname.lastname@example.org.